 For the second research project, which also appears in

 The study reports that the scientists were able to produce an easy-to-administer urine test that could reveal a person’s metabolite profile in the form of a Dietary Metabotype Score (DMS).

 Study author Isabel Garcia-Perez, of Imperial College, says:

 “Our technology can provide crucial insights into how foods are processed by individuals in different ways — and can help health professionals, such as dietitians, provide dietary advice tailored to individual patients.”

-In evaluating the test, the scientists conducted experiments with 19 people whom they instructed to follow one of four types of diets (ranging from very healthful to unhealthful) strictly based on the World Health Organization’s (WHO’s) guidelines.
-The healthiest adhered 100% to the WHO recommendations, and the least healthy just 25% of them.
+In evaluating the test, the scientists conducted experiments with 19 people whom they instructed to follow one of four types of diets (ranging from very healthful to unhealthful) strictly based on the

 The study authors found that even among those who reported following the same diet, there were differences in the DMS.